Team

 Contribution of photic and aphotic N2 fixation to production in an oligotrophic sea

-Co-supervisor: Yoav Lehahn, Dept. of Marine Geosciences, Charney School of Marine Sciences
+Morris Kahn Research Station, Dept. of Marine Biology, Charney School of Marine Sciences.

 Merav Gilboa,